 Starlex is an experienced real estate company, which helped us to carry out the group-buying deal in Meža Street 4.
 Also, Starlex is actively working to help us with bringing in new group-buying deals.

-Additionally, our latest group-buying deal in Blaumaņa Street 9 would not be possible without our partners InCity.
-They brought the project to us and they now are handling the selling process of the property.
+Additionally, our group-buying deal in Blaumaņa Street 9 would not be possible without our partners InCity.
+They brought the project to us and also handled the selling process of the property.

 Overall, we are happy and grateful to have to possibility of working together with such professional and experienced partners!